 - EQ: Although it is not a parametric EQ that allows you full control, you can boost or reduce EQ frequencies to better personalize your voice.

 - Limiter: The limiter is helpful if you find yourself clipping or distorting.
 This will put a ceiling on how loud you can get.

 - Compressor: The compressor is not as comprehensive as many would like but you can increase or decrease this amount to balance your vocals out.

 Overall the settings are enough for beginners and relatively advanced users and the software runs great in the background.
 We found no noticeable performance changes when using the software as opposed to not using it at all.
-You can safely assume that most everyone will be happy with this addition.
+You can safely assume that almost everyone will be happy with this addition.

 Shure MV7 vs Blue Yeti

 The Blue Yeti has been around for many years and in many people’s minds, is the best gaming microphone out there, but the Shure MV7 offers excellent audio quality while bringing new-age technology to the microphone scene.
 There are differences between these two microphones as well as pros and cons of them.
 Let us explore this discussion and hopefully come to a reasonable conclusion to help you decide on which is a better option for you.

 The Blue Yeti is a popular condenser microphone that many streamers and gamers swear by.
 The main issue with the Blue Yeti is the sensitivity of the microphone.
 You can apply processing to the microphone that may eliminate some of the background noise, but the majority of the time you will be hearing every single keyboard press and mouse click.
 The upside of the Blue Yeti is the sound quality is crisp and clear and you have more polarity options so you can do more recording techniques with the microphone.
 For gamers, this most likely is not your best option because of the natural sensitivity of the microphone.